Mission 20 · Stage 2

 Think of it like

-Like turning on a house alarm before leaving — only then does motion matter.
+Like turning on the house alarm before you leave — only then does motion matter.

 Meet the parts